wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Hashicorp's Terraform equivalent HCL (which adds comments to YAML) can work across several clouds (AWS, Azure, GCP, etc.).

+There are some differences in settings during testing vs. during production.
+For example, production Auto-Scaling Termination Policies would use "ClosestToNextInstanceHour" to save some money for Windows instances which are charged by the hour rather than Linux instances which are charged by the minute.
+But when testing a new launch configuration, it may be easier to terminate "NewestInstance" first.

 Also to enable multi-cloud capability, some companies put their public-facing load balancers in their own data centers, then route to the cloud of their choice.
 QUESTION: How much latency does that introduce?